 - Heart hunger arises when we are feeling sad, stressed, or bored.
 This “hunger” is emotion-driven.
 Although food can often be comforting, and there’s nothing wrong with that, we also want to make sure we’re taking care of our emotions.

 - Mouth hunger happens when we crave a certain taste or food.
-Ever smelled a delicious scent from a bakery along the road and your mouth started salivating and craving the taste of that scrumptious baked good?
-That’s mouth hunger and it often brings a lot of joy to our lives too!
+Ever smelled a delicious scent from a bakery and your mouth started salivating and craving that scrumptious baked good?
+That’s mouth hunger, and it often brings a lot of joy to our lives too!

 Now, what about the hunger scale?

 The hunger scale can be used as tool to help you identify the normal fluctuations of hunger that you may feel throughout the day.
-Ideally, we would fluctuate between a 3 and 8 (as shown below) throughout the day, and avoid getting to the extremes on either end.
+Ideally, we would fluctuate between a 3 and 8, and avoid getting to the extremes on either end.
 This will help us avoid the restriction cycle which I’ll touch on below.

-It is completely normal to be too busy to eat and to get to a 1 or 2 where you are starving, or eat something so delicious that you eat to a 9 or 10 and feel stuffed.
+It is completely normal to be too busy to eat and to get to a 1 or 2 where you are starving.
+It is also completely normal to eat something so delicious that you eat to a 9 or 10 and feel stuffed.
 That’s life!
 The aim is not for perfection but for an understanding of your body’s cues.

 Following diet rules and subscribing to external cues (such as finishing all the food on your plate regardless of how much is served) instead of listening to your body’s internal cues (such as the sensation of fullness in your stomach or noticing your desire to eat is diminished), can cause your hunger and fullness cues to be out of whack.
-The following hunger scale can, over time, help you become more attuned with your body and will help you pick back up on your hunger and fullness cues.
-You won’t need to reference this as you start recognizing your cues, so be aware of making this a “hunger-fullness diet”; it’s a tool, not a rule.
+The following hunger scale can help you become more attuned with your body over time.
+As a result, it will help you pick back up on your hunger and fullness cues.
+You won’t need to reference this as you start recognizing your cues, so be aware of making this a “hunger-fullness diet”.
+It’s a tool, not a rule!